open/close all folders

 - The movie Brick is a film noir, complete with hard-boiled dialogue and '30s/'40s slang, set in a modern high school.

-- In the film version of The Spirit takes place in a world where technology marched on, but the fashion and sensibility remained '40s noir.
+- The film version of The Spirit takes place in a world where technology marched on, but the fashion and sensibility remained '40s noir.
 Dames dressed to the nines snap pictures of the Spirit's adventures with digital cameras.

-- At first glance the Nathan Lane movie MouseHunt seems to be set in the in the 30s or 40s, but then you notice a coin that says 1973, more or less modern cars, video cameras and to top that, there's a Victorian sweatshop that is kinda justified since it was founded by the protagonists' father.
+- At first glance the Nathan Lane movie MouseHunt seems to be set in the 30s or 40s, but then you notice a coin that says 1973, more or less modern cars, video cameras and to top that, there's a Victorian sweatshop that is kinda justified since it was founded by the protagonists' father.

 - Blade Runner has synthetic humans, skyscraper-spanning ads, intergalactic colonies, etc., in the year 2019, yet some of the characters still wear 30s-era clothing, while others have fixated on 70s punk.

 - Daybreakers technically takes place Twenty Years In The Future.
 Yet if not for the near-future tech, people generally have reverted to a 1930s-40s atmosphere.

-- Penelope has modern technology and (mostly) modern costumes, but the architecture and interior design look like early 20th century with a fairy-tale twist.
+- Penelope has modern technology and (mostly) modern costumes, but the architecture and interior design look like the early 20th century with a fairy-tale twist.

 - Alan Rudolph's Trouble In Mind (from 1985) is set in some indeterminate near-future/alternate age where Seattle is under martial law, people act and dress like a 1940s noir drama, and the newest car is ca. 1972.